hallsamir14/Kafka_Email_Service/README.md

 - **Integration Ready**
 Makes certain that emails are sent and formatted correctly as part of the overall notification workflow.

-- **Docker Support**
-Dockerization: Because the email service is dockerized, it can be quickly and simply implemented in any kind of environment.
-Docker makes ensuring that all configurations and dependencies are included, giving the email service a consistent environment.

 - **Customizable Settings**
 SMTP Server Configuration: A user-friendly interface allows users to customize the SMTP parameters.
 Configuring the SMTP server, authentication methods, and further email delivery settings are all included in this.humiliated in any setting.
 Docker provides a consistent environment for the email service by making sure that all configurations and dependencies are included.